-1.23Where an option course is assessed by an essay and is offered in another relevant masters degree in the University, candidates are required to follow the submission requirements of the degree in question.
+^{1.24}Where an option course is assessed by an essay and is offered in by another relevant masters degree outside of the Department of International Development in the University, candidates are required to follow the assessment requirements of the degree in question.

-7.2.
+^{1.25}7.2.
 Candidates may also be required to attend an oral examination for any assessment.

-1.247.23.
+^{1.26}7.3.
 Failure in one or more components of the final year examination results in failure of the degree.
 Candidates may re-take the assessment of the failed options paper(s) and/or resubmit the thesis in Trinity Term of the following academic year.